 Choose one of the following:

-Switch - every click resets the state of the device.
+Button - every button press toggles the state of the device output.

 This setting can also be titled “Switch mode” for some devices.